ai-agriculture-circuits-and-systems/IoT-Sensors/README.md

-# reference-of-IoT-multimodal-sensors
+# IoT-Sensors
-This document provides a comprehensive reference for sensors used in this work, including their key specifications and datasheet links.
+This document provides a comprehensive reference for sensors, including their key specifications and datasheet links.

 ---